willroberts/android/README.md

 ### Go

+Most of this comes from [this doc](https://godoc.org/golang.org/x/mobile/cmd/gomobile).

 #### Go 1.4

-Install Go 1.4 to `/usr/local/go1.4`.
+Install in `/usr/local/go1.4`.
 You'll need it to build Go 1.5.

 #### Go 1.5

-Install to `/usr/local/go`.
+Install in `/usr/local/go`.

 #### Configure environment